dfmonaco/my_site/src/about.md

 ---
-title: About
+title: About Me
-name: About
+name: About Me
 layout: page-collection.html
 priority: 0.9
-linkTitle: About
+linkTitle: About Me
 ---

 ### Open Source